Finding a Property to Rent

 - You will not be discriminated against because of sex, race, sexual orientation, age, religion, marital status or disability

-You will not be able to move in until you have paid your deposit, first months rent and any fees.
+You will not be able to move in until you have paid your deposit and the first month's rent.
 Once this has been done don’t forget a few important things:

 - Insure your own belongings at the property